Busy, Buzzy BeesBy by Ellen Lambeth; art by John Dawson

 “Busy as a bee” is more than just a saying.
 As you’ll soon discover, honey bees have a lot going on.

 Honey bees don’t pollinate just food crops for people.
-The ones at right, for example, are doing their part to keep this field alive with colorful flowers.
-Turn the page to find out what they’re so busy doing.
+The ones above, for example, are doing their part to keep this field alive with colorful flowers.
+Keep reading to find out what they’re so busy doing.

 A bee travels to a flower to collect its sweet nectar.
 As it does, sticky grains of pollen get caught on its hairy body.
 The bee then visits other flowers of the same kind, where some of the pollen grains rub off.
 The pollen fertilizes the other flowers, which causes them to make seeds.
 Some of these seeds then grow into new plants.